cloudnative-pg/cloudnative-pg/docs/src/security.md

 : The instance manager can create an event for the cluster, informing the API server about a particular aspect of the PostgreSQL instance lifecycle

-Here instead, we provide the same summary for resources that are specific to CloudNativePG.
+Here instead, we provide the same summary for resources specific to CloudNativePG.

 `clusters`